johnbartholomew/2048-cpp/Readme.md

 I did not invent this game.
 I copied the game idea, game rules, styling and animation behaviour (inexactly) from https://github.com/gabrielecirulli/2048 I did not copy any of the code from that implementation, but I did copy some stylistic things (e.g., colour values).
 Gabriele Cirulli's implementation is released under the MIT licence.

 I did not create fontstash.h or glfontstash.h.
 Licensing details are included in comment blocks in the files.
 Font Stash is written by Mikko Mononen, and is available at: https://github.com/memononen/fontstash

-I *did* write the code in tiles2048.cpp, and the Makefile, and I created the tiles.svg image.
-I am releasing those files under the MIT licence:
+I *did* write the code in tiles2048.cpp.
+I am releasing it under the MIT licence:

 Copyright © 2014 John Bartholomew